reubwn/bayestraits-wrapper/README.md

 ### Help

-Run programs with `--help` flag to see the list of options.
+Run programs without commands or with `-h` flag to see the list of options.

 ## bayesTraitsWrapper_ML.pl